This page is currently being updated. Additional details will be published shortly.

 The forms can also be obtained by calling 1 855 881-9869 or by writing the Ministère de la Santé et des Services sociaux at the above address.

-On July 4, 2011, the Ministère de la Santé et des Services sociaux signed an agreement with the Institut national de santé publique du Québec (INSPQ) governing the administrative and organizational management of the compensation for victims of vaccination program.
+On July 4, 2011, the Ministère de la Santé et des Services sociaux signed an agreement with the Institut national de santé publique du Québec (INSPQ) governing the administrative and organizational management of the Vaccine Injury Compensation Program.

 The Minister maintains responsibility for the program as provided for under the Public Health Act.